View on GitHub

 For example, an Event can be assigned the type http://kg.artsdata.ca/resource/PerformingArtsEvent showing narrower and broader SKOS concepts.

-This is a WIP - work in progress.
-For the latest changes and edits visit Google Sheet to view the pending (not yet published) version of the Artsdata controlled vocabulary and mapping to other vocabularies.
+To suggest edits visit Google Sheet to view the version of the Artsdata controlled vocabulary and mapping to other vocabularies.

 Your input is welcome.
 Please click the link in the top nav bar to open an issue.